2023 UEFA European Under-21 Championship qualification

 The 2023 UEFA European Under-21 Championship qualifying competition was a men's under-21 football competition to determine the 14 teams that would be joining the automatically qualified co-hosts Romania and Georgia in the 2023 UEFA European Under-21 Championship final tournament.

 Apart from Romania and Georgia, all remaining 53 UEFA member national teams entered the qualifying competition.
-Players born on or after 1 January 2000 are eligible to participate.
+Players born on or after 1 January 2000 were eligible to participate.

 Format

-The qualifying competition will consist of the following two rounds:
+The qualifying competition consisted of the following two rounds: